parsimeikoikai/parsimeikoikai/README.md

 # Hi there, I'm Robert Parsimei Koikai 👋

-## Senior Software Engineer  //   Digital Transformation Consultant
+## Senior Software Engineer  //  AI Engineer

 I am passionate about leveraging technology to drive impactful change within organizations by streamlining processes, enhancing digital capabilities, and supporting growth and resilience.
 As I transition into digital transformation consulting, I am focused on creating scalable, user-centered solutions that help businesses navigate and thrive in today’s digital landscape.